What Is Terracotta Cladding?

 In this solution, the terracotta siding is embedded into large precast concrete panels.
 When it comes to the installation, solid terracotta panels with a thickness of 10-30 mm is often adopted.
 This type of solid tiles normally features a dovetail profile on the backside.
 Precast concrete panels are ideal for those projects that require terracotta facing design and also need the strength and durability of precast concrete constructions.

-About the Solid Terracotta Tile product portfolio of LOPO
+About the Solid Terracotta Tile product of LOPO

 3. Terracotta Sunshade